WillDenby/make-python-faster/src/leaving_interpretation/compiling_with_cython.md

     return total
 ```

-To optimize this with Cython, you'd create a .pyx file, say example_cy.pyx, and type the variables for C-level performance:
+To optimize this with Cython, you'd create a `.pyx` file, say `example_cy.pyx`, and type the variables for C-level performance:

 ```cython
 def sum_of_squares(int n):